Looking at buying your first investment property? Or maybe your next one?

 After you run your numbers based on today’s interest rates, account for future upward adjustments of at least 2 percentage points and run them again.

-We are currently in a very fortuitous, low interest rate environment that has encouraged many a beginning investor into the game.
+We are currently in a very fortuitous, low-interest-rate environment that has encouraged many beginning investors into the game.

 But I wonder how many have calculated whether they can afford to hold onto their assets when interest rates invariably move back up into the 6’s and 7’s?

-It many not happen for a while but it most likely will again some day.
+It may not happen for a while but it most likely will again someday.

 Property investment is a business proposition.

 As such, you need to be well aware of your target demographic when it comes to ‘selling’ your product.